-Squid Game soundtrack: what music is scoring the Netflix show?
+Squid Game soundtrack: who composed the score, and what classical music is in the Netflix show?

 Netflix’s new chart-topping horror show ‘Squid Game’ is filled with classical music.
 Listen here to the chilling soundtrack which takes on a whole new meaning thanks to the plot of this gory South Korean survival drama.